Green and fair: Mallorca vacations to become more sustainable | DW | 11.02.2022

 Only height adjustable beds in hotels

-The Balearic government is planning a new tourism law that should make the entire industry more sustainable.
-So far, only a few details have been released to the public, among others on the topic of energy efficiency and CO2 reduction in the hotel sector.
+The Balearic government has now passed a new tourism law that is intended to make the entire industry more sustainable.
+The amendments concern, among other things, the issues of energy efficiency and CO2 reduction in the hotels sector.
 But it's not just in terms of environmental protection that Mallorca vacations are to become more sustainable, the working conditions of employees in the tourism sector are also to be improved.
 So, for example, hoteliers will be required to purchase height-adjustable beds so that cleaning staff no longer bruise their backs when changing bed sheets.
 "The Balearic Islands will be a fully sustainable destination," Prime Minister Francina Armengol promised when she presented the plans at the Fitur tourism fair in Madrid in January.

 Prime Minister Francina Armengol (l.) is shown height adjustable hotel beds during a visit in early February